Acronix98/The-Eternity-Mod/README.md

 # The-Eternity-Mod
-A Terraria mod for tModLoader.
+A Terraria mod on tModLoader.